therealmikenew/SENG-LIVE-080921/phase-1/09-fetch-post/README.md

 - Explain the difference between optimistic and pessimistic rendering
 - Explain the difference between each HTTP method

+### Warm up:
+What are the 4 popular HTTP verbs used in request-response cycles, and their associated actions

+- GET - retrieving of resources from a endpoint
+- POST - create data that is sent to the server
+- PUT/PATCH - update a resource
+- DELETE - delete an entire resource

+CRUD actions: create, read, update and delete

 To use the mock-API:
 First install JSON Server: `npm install -g json-server` To start the server run `json-server --watch db.json`